mitmedialab/PRG-Scratch-Unreal/scratch/README.md

 [Here is another article](https://medium.com/@hiroyuki.osaki/scratch-3-block-types-you-can-develop-and-samples-191b0d769b91) that goes more into depth on the specifications for blocks and the different types that you can make.
 [This link](https://github.com/LLK/scratch-vm/blob/develop/docs/extensions.md) has some great information on block creation as well as an **excellent example** of a working extension that utilizes multiple different inputs (not just singular-input blocks) for you to understand how to customize your blocks a little more.

 ### Setting up the boilerplate to work with your changes
-After you have implemented your changes, you have to run some commands for the changes to take effect.
+After you have implemented your changes to the Scratch extension, you have to run some commands for the changes to take effect.

 1. cd into ``scratch-vm`` and run ``npm link``.
 2. Then cd into ``scratch-gui`` and run ``npm link scratch-vm``.
 The two folders should now be linked.